-Quickstart: Automate tasks and processes with Azure Logic Apps - Visual Studio
+Quickstart: Create and automate tasks, processes, and workflows with Azure Logic Apps - Visual Studio

-With Azure Logic Apps, you can create workflows that automate tasks and processes for integrating apps, data, systems, and services across enterprises and organizations.
+With Azure Logic Apps and Visual Studio, you can create workflows for automating tasks and processes that integrate apps, data, systems, and services across enterprises and organizations.
 This quickstart shows how you can design and build these workflows by creating logic apps in Visual Studio and deploying those apps to Azure in the cloud.
 And although you can perform these tasks in the Azure portal, Visual Studio lets you add logic apps to source control, publish different versions, and create Azure Resource Manager templates for different deployment environments.

 If you're new to Azure Logic Apps and just want the basic concepts, try the quickstart for creating a logic app in the Azure portal instead.
 The Logic App Designer in both the Azure portal and Visual Studio work similarly.